Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Yes, sweet spills and crumbs will attract ants and other bugs.

 But don’t be so hard on yourself.
-While keeping a clean house and storing foods in sealed containers is helpful to keep pests away, ants also seek shelter and water.
+While keeping a clean house and storing food in sealed containers is helpful to keep pests away, ants also seek shelter and water.
 And your home happens to be a source for all of these things.

 For instance, if it’s dry and hot outside, ants may seek the humidity your home offers.
 Water leaks can draw them in, so stay on top of those.